 With the M1 chip in its gut, the MacBook Pro confronted my excuses and beat them to a pulp.
 This damn thing doesn’t give me enough time to think.
 I can have tons of apps and 12 desktops open, and it wouldn’t crawl like other laptops would, so I have no choice but to keep working.

 For example, I have a Core i5, 8th Gen Lenovo with 16GB of Ram – by no means a slacker.
-I can open 5 Chrome tabs, Slack, and maybe Zoom too, but if I even contemplate opening Photoshop, the Laptop would flash a message ‘stop, I’m not here to fulfil your dreams :).’
+I can open 5 Chrome tabs, Slack, and maybe Zoom too, but if I even contemplate opening Photoshop, the Laptop would flash a message ‘stop, I’m not here to fulfill your dreams :).’

 I tried pushing the M1 MacBook Pro to its limit: I created 10 desktops and had the following apps opened: Davinci Resolve, Notion, Audacity, Slack, WhatsApp, Safari with 10 tabs, Chrome with 10 tabs (this is just pushing it), Spotify, Pages, and Darkroom.